 Board Game Club

-> The Board Game Club meets the last Tuesday of every month.
-It is open to students in 1st – 4th grades and provides an opportunity for students to learn new board games or play classics with friends.
-Board Game Club is sponsored by Amy Jeske: firstname.lastname@example.org and Deborah Trostad: email@example.com.
+The Board Game Club meets every other Monday.
+It is open to students in 2nd – 4th grades and provides an opportunity for students to learn new board games or play classics with friends.
+Board Game Club is sponsored by Deborah Trostad: firstname.lastname@example.org.

 The Chess Club is an after-school club for students in grades 2-4.
 Student applications will be available at the beginning of each school year.
 Chess Club will meet the 2nd and 4th Monday of each month from 3:30 to 4:30.
 Chess Club is sponsored by Sarah Brown: email@example.com

 First Lego League Explore is an after-school activity with limited spots.
 The amount of student participants is dependent upon parent volunteers.
 In Explore, teams of students in 2nd and 3rd grade focus on the fundamentals of engineering as they explore real-world problems, learn to design, and code and create unique solutions made with LEGO bricks and powered by LEGO® Education WeDo 2.0.
 Applications will be available September 1st.
 Meetings will be every other week after school 3:30-4:30 beginning in September (day of the week to be determined).
 Lego League Explore is sponsored by Leslie Hagan: firstname.lastname@example.org and Bonnie Spangler: email@example.com.